 “We strongly encourage families to file their 2020 taxes using free tax prep because many families don’t realize that they actually are eligible for credits or may be eligible to get back money they’ve prepaid in taxes.
 We estimate that parents leave $12B in unclaimed credits on the table each year by not filing or filing to claim credits like the Earned Income Tax Credit.”

 As the IRS states on their website, “The IRS urges people with children to file their 2020 tax returns as soon as possible to make sure they’re eligible for the appropriate amount of the CTC as well as any other tax credits they’re eligible for, including the Earned Income Tax Credit (EITC).
 Filing electronically with direct deposit also can speed refunds and future advance CTC payments.”

-If you do not file normally file taxes because you receive federal benefits, such as SSI or SSDI, or because you do not make enough money, the IRS may provide a tool that you can use as a non-filer.
-They did this last year for the first and second stimulus payments.
-However, information on that tool is not yet available.
+If you do not file normally file taxes because you receive federal benefits, such as SSI or SSDI, or because you do not make enough money, the IRS has launched a non-filers tool that you can use to verify you are eligible to receive the advances.

 Q:How will the IRS send out advance child tax credit payments?